tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 {: #fig-te-yang title="TE Types YANG module"
 sourcecode-markers="true" sourcecode-name="ietf-te-types@2024-01-29.yang"}

-{: #pkt-yang-code}

-# Packet TE Types YANG Module
+# Packet TE Types YANG Module {#pkt-yang-code}

 The "ietf-te-packet-types" module imports from the "ietf-te-types" module defined in {{te-yang-code}} of this document.

-CHANGE NOTE: Please focus your review only on the updates to the YANG model: see also {{te-yang-diff}}.
+> CHANGE NOTE: Please focus your review only on the updates to the YANG model: see also {{te-yang-diff}}.

 ~~~~ yang
 {::include ../../ietf-te-packet-types.yang}